 Amanita virosaAptly named ‘Destroying Angel’ because of the pure white colour and extremely poisonous nature, Amanita virosa does not fruit every year in Drum,but in a suitable year can be plentiful.

 Agaricus augustusA very handsome fungus and an excellent edible.Known as ‘The Prince’ , Agaricus agustus is not particularly common,but occurs most years in Drum.The species has a smell of bitter almonds,and an excellent mushroomy taste.

 Amanita citrinaOccurs in Drum Manor under beeches and smells strongly of raw potatoes.This is the variety alba,whiter than the usual variety.Do not attempt to eat,as the species is slightly poisonous.

-Fly agaricAmanita muscaria,the Fly Agaric is found usually under birches and is both poisonous and hallucinogenic.The classic children’s story toadstool, once used by Inuit Medicine men to give them a high! and at one time used in milk to kill flies-thus the name-Fly Agaric.
+Fly agaricAmanita muscaria,the Fly Agaric is found usually under birches and is both poisonous and hallucinogenic.This classic children’s story toadstool was once used by Inuit Medicine men to give them a high! and at one time used in milk to kill flies-thus the name-Fly Agaric.

 Boletus luridiformis A striking fungus with a brown cap and strongly orange red stipe .The species is found under birches near the gardens.The flesh and pores bruise dark blue to black.

 Ramaria abietinaThis uncommon coral-like fungus is found in needle litter under conifers, in small trooping groups.The tips of its many branched stems are tinged greenish.